 However, you do hear people use the word panther when referring to the Florida panther.
 The Florida panther (Puma concolor coryi) is always called a panther, but in actuality, it is a subspecies of mountain lion.
 In fact, when Florida panthers were suffering from inbreeding due to few individuals, the government brought in mountain lions from Texas to help restore their genetic diversity.

-Given that jaguars, leopards, and tigers do not live in the United States (at least in the wild, they are privately owned in zoos), there are not black panthers of theses species in the US.
+Given that leopards and tigers do not live in the United States (at least in the wild, they are privately owned in zoos or even by citizens), there are not black panthers of these species in the US.

-However, are there black cougars?
-As mentioned above, cougars live in the United States and it makes sense that there could be a melanistic cougar.
+While there are no leopards and very few jaguars in the US, could there be any melanistic cougars?
+Cougars (AKA mountain lions, pumas, Florida panther) do live in the western United States and Florida, therefore, it makes sense that there could be a melanistic cougar.

-Over the course of history though, there has never been a confirmed or documented case of a black mountain lion in the United States.
-This includes Florida panthers, meaning there are no Florida black panthers either.
-Mountain lions have been hunted (and still are) for a very long time, so if there was one, there would likely be at least one specimen in museums.
+However, over the course of history, there has never been a confirmed or documented case of a black cougar.
+Cougars have been hunted (and still are) for a very long time, so if there was one, there would likely be at least one specimen in museums.
 Over the course of history, since Europeans arrived, there has never been a confirmed or documented case.

 Bobcats, a much smaller species of wild cat in the United States can be melanistic too, but this is extremely rare.
-There have only 12 reported sightings across all of North America and because these cats are so much smaller, they would look more like a house cat than a black panther.
+There have only a dozen or so reported sightings across all of North America and because these cats are so MUCH smaller, they would look more like a house cat than a black panther.
+The also lack the long tail that a melanistic jaguar, leopard, or cougar would have.

-Without any documented evidence (e.g. photos, kills from hunts), it makes it extremely unlikely that your friend saw a melanistic mountain lion.
-Mountain lions are reported all of the time to state game agencies and to the Cougar Network, the most exhaustive database of confirmed cougar sightings.
-Many of these photos of reported mountain lions (not melanistic ones), when reviewed by experts, turn out to be bobcats, deer, and dogs.
-Dr. Michelle LaRue even does a fun game on Twitter called #cougarornot where she posts a photo and has Twitter guess if it is a cougar (or not).
+Without any documented evidence (e.g. photos, kills from hunts), it makes it extremely unlikely that your friend saw a melanistic cougar.
+Outside of Florida, cougars are extirpated (locally extinct) from the eastern United States and sightings are reported all of the time to state game agencies.
+These photos of reported cougars (not melanistic ones), when reviewed by experts, turn out to be misidentified bobcats, deer, and dogs.
+When people see what they think is a black panther, it is probably misidentified dogs and black bears, and possibly deer depending on lighting.

 In fact, there are not even mountain lions in the eastern United States (outside of Florida panthers).
-There was a male that dispersed from the west to Connecticut, but this was not a mountain lion living in the east.
-In other words, there are no populations with breeding females.
+There was a male that dispersed from the west to Connecticut, but this was not a mountain lion from a breeding population in the east.
+In other words this male traveled east, there are no populations with breeding females.
 We’ve run thousands of camera traps from Florida to New York with no photographic evidence.

 If you truly believe you saw something that resembles a black panther or even a mountain lion in the eastern US, the best way to document it is through the use of camera traps.
 Because we cannot trust people’s species identifications on sight alone, a photo is the only way to confirm presence.
 Camera traps are also a fantastic way to connect to nature, so even if you are not trying to photograph a black panther or mountain lion, you will capture many other amazing animals